lucianpls/QB3/performance/performance.md

 noisy images.
 This set also contains 16 bit images, where QB3 is able to compress significantly better than PNG.

 QB3 also works well on ARM64 architecture.
-On a g7 (Graviton) Linux al2023 instance on AWS, the results for this test are about 10 to 20% slower across the board.
-PNG decompression is much slower on that architecture, making QB3 decompression look better.
+On a g7 (Graviton 3) Linux al2023 instance on AWS, the results for this test are about 10 to 20% slower across the board.
+On a g8 instance (Graviton 4) the results are 10 to 20% faster than the ones presented here.
+PNG decompression is much slower on that architecture, making QB3 decompression look better in comparison.